tracim/tracim/README.md

 #### SMTP parameters for resetpassword and notifications

-for some reason, you have to configure SMTP parameters for rest password process and SMTP parameters for notifications in separate places.
+for technical reason, you have to configure SMTP parameters for rest password process and SMTP parameters for notifications in separate places.

 The reset password related parameters are the follwoing ones :